burlachenkok/burlachenkok.github.io/_posts/2021-2-18-Faster-Non-Convex-Distributed-Learning-with-Compression.md

 ---
 # About paper

-Here is the our work: "Faster Non-Convex Distributed Learning with Compression", my joint work Eduard Gorbunov, Zhize Li, Peter Richtarik.
+Here is the our work: "Faster Non-Convex Distributed Learning with Compression", my joint work [Eduard Gorbunov](https://eduardgorbunov.github.io/), [Zhize Li](https://zhizeli.github.io/), [Peter Richtarik](https://richtarik.org/).

-This work brings tramandously improvement into theoretical and pratical convegence speed for non-convex distributed setting.
+This work brings tramandously improvement into theoretical and pratical convegence speed for non-convex distributed setting with unbiased stoachastic compression.

-It allows to plug randomized mapping (with certain properties) which are called by people who is working Stochast Optimization methods as compression operators.

 # Reference to Arxiv